 Still, Teresa kept playing, and soon she grew famous as the talented Piano Girl who could play anything from a folk song to a sonata.
 So famous, in fact, that President Abraham Lincoln wanted her to play at the White House!
 Yet with the country torn apart by war, could Teresa’s music bring comfort to those who needed it most?

-Margarita Engle is the national Young People’s Poet Laureate, and the first Latino to receive that honor.
-She is the Cuban-American author of many verse novels, including The Surrender Tree, a Newbery Honor winner, and The Lightning Dreamer, a PEN Literary Award for Young Adult Literature winner.
-Her verse memoir, Enchanted Air, received the Pura Belpré Award, a Walter Dean Myers Award Honor, and was a finalist for the YALSA Award for Excellence in Nonfiction, among others.
-Her picture book Drum Dream Girl received the Charlotte Zolotow Award.
-Margarita was born in Los Angeles, but developed a deep attachment to her mother’s homeland during childhood summers with relatives.
-She continues to visit Cuba as often as she can.
+Margarita Engle is the Cuban American author of many books including the verse novels Your Heart, My Sky; With a Star in My Hand; The Surrender Tree, a Newbery Honor winner; and The Lightning Dreamer.
+Her verse memoirs include Soaring Earth and Enchanted Air, which received the Pura Belpré Award, a Walter Dean Myers Award Honor, and was a finalist for the YALSA Award for Excellence in Nonfiction, among others.
+Her picture books include Drum Dream Girl; Dancing Hands; and The Flying Girl.
 Visit her at MargaritaEngle.com.

 Rafael López was born and raised in Mexico, a place that has always influenced the vivid colors and shapes in his artwork.
 He now creates community-based mural projects around the world and illustrates acclaimed children’s books including The Day You Begin, Bravo!, Drum Dream Girl, We’ve Got the Whole World in Our Hands, Book Fiesta!, and Dancing Hands.
 Rafael divides his time between Mexico and California.
 Visit him at RafaelLopez.com.

 Publisher: Atheneum Books for Young Readers (August 27, 2019)